vuejs/vue2-ssr-docs/en/data.md

       const matched = router.getMatchedComponents(to)
       const prevMatched = router.getMatchedComponents(from)

-      // we only care about none-previously-rendered components,
+      // we only care about non-previously-rendered components,
       // so we compare them until the two matched lists differ let diffed = false
       const activated = matched.filter((c, i) => {